taichi-dev/taichi/docs/vector.rst

 .. note::

-    **Always** use two pairs of square brackets to access scalar elements from tensors of vectors.
+    **Always** use two pairs of square brackets to access scalar elements from arrays of vectors.

-     - The indices in the first pair of brackets locate the vector inside the tensor of vectors;
+     - The indices in the first pair of brackets locate the vector inside the array of vectors;
      - The indices in the second pair of brackets locate the scalar element inside the vector.

-    For 0-D tensors of vectors, indices in the first pair of brackets should be ``[None]``.
+    For 0-D arrays of vectors, indices in the first pair of brackets should be ``[None]``.